Image source:

 Significant Events in the Dairy Industry

-• Milk Deliveries: Anticipated growth of 0.4% year-on-year in 2024, driven by higher yields and price stability (EU Short-Term Outlook).
+• Milk Deliveries: Expected to grow by 0.4% year-on-year in 2024, supported by higher yields and price stability (EU Short-Term Outlook).

-• Raw Milk Prices: Stability observed with no changes from May of the current year.
+• Raw Milk Prices: Maintained stability with no changes from May of the current year.

-• Capsa Food Acquisition: Acquired a 40% stake in Innolact, indicating industry consolidation and growth.
+• Capsa Food Acquisition: Acquisition of a 40% stake in Innolact, indicating industry consolidation and growth.

-• Curd Snacks Demand: Rising interest across European countries, including Spain, projected for 2024.
+• Curd Snacks Demand: Increasing interest across Europe, including Spain, projected for 2024.

-• Danone's Strategy: Relocating part of its yogurt production to Romania, affecting local farmers.
+• Danone's Strategy: Relocation of part of its yogurt production to Romania, impacting local farmers.

-• Dairy Export Challenges: Global demand shifts, with EHD impacting exports.
+• Dairy Export Challenges: Detectable shifts in global demand, with EHD impacting exports.

 • Lactalis Innovations: Introduction of sustainable packaging for the Puleva line.